system76/docs/content/install-ubuntu.md

 ![Location](/images/install-ubuntu/install-ubuntu-24.04-11.png)

-This option will effect your timezone.
+This option will set your timezone.

 ### Write changes to the drive/disk